Git cheat sheet

 That’s all folks

-I hope you found this cheat sheet useful and I’d love to hear your git tips and tricks!
-There are many more I’d love to have added into this one page cheat sheet, but it just wouldn’t have then remained a one page cheat sheet!
+I hope you found this git cheat sheet useful and I’d love to hear your git tips and tricks or your favorite git commands!
+There are many more I’d love to have added into this one-page Git cheat sheet, but it just wouldn’t have then remained a one-page cheat sheet!
 Tell me in the comments what your most common tips and tricks are.